ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 This means that a full Ethereum node after The Merge requires both an EL client as well as a CL client.
 These two clients work tightly together using a new Engine API to properly determine the latest state of the network.
 The Engine API requires authentication using a JWT secret, which is provided to both clients allowing secure communication.

-- [ ] I have installed a consensus layer client in addition to my execution layer client
+- I have installed a consensus layer client in addition to my execution layer client
-- [ ] I have authenticated me execution and consensus layer clients with a shared JWT secret so they can securely communicate with one another.
+- I have authenticated my execution and consensus layer clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items in time for The Merge will result in your node appearing to be "offline" until both layers are synced and authenticated.

 Node operators can also check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) on the Staking Launchpad for more information, as much of the details apply to all node operators.

 ### Dapp/smart contract developers